Bahrain rounds up dozens over alleged links to Iran’s IRGC

 Iran fired thousands of missiles and drones at its Gulf neighbours, including Bahrain, during the war, causing significant damage to US military sites.
 Bahrain has since cracked down on perceived pro-Iran support within its borders, warning that anyone who glorifies or expresses support for Iranian attacks could be prosecuted.

-Bahraini authorities carried out several earlier rounds of arrests in March against individuals it claims spied for the IRGC.
+Bahraini authorities carried out several earlier rounds of arrests in March against individuals they said spied for the IRGC.
 And in late April, Bahrain stripped the citizenship of 69 people after accusing them of sympathising with Iran and “colluding with foreign entities”.
 The London-based Bahrain Institute for Rights and Democracy described the move as “dangerous” and a clear violation of international law.

 Announcing the latest arrests, Bahrain’s Interior Ministry said it would continue investigations into the alleged IRGC-linked group, taking legal action against anyone found to be involved in it.